jreijn/jreijn.github.com/content/post/2025-10-04-improve-monitoring-for-windows-ec2-instances-with-the-cloudwatch-agent/index.md

 Running one of the above command will return quite a list of performance objects and corresponding metrics.
 You can expect to see all kinds of different objects.
 From SQL Server to Windows Events.

 Now let's take a closer look at the measurement section in which the metrics are defined that we want to store.
-For each metrics you can also specify a name and if needed what unit the metric needs to be stored as (Percentage, MegaBytes. etc).
+For each metrics you can explicitly specify a metric name and unit the metric needs to be stored as (Percentage, MegaBytes. etc).
+If you leave out the unit type the agent will try to pick the right one.

-Before going all in and gathering all kinds of metrics keep in mind that all metrics collected with the CloudWatch agent are considered custom metrics and are billed separately.
-A custom metric costs about $0.30 per metric per month (depending on your region), so costs can add up quickly.
+Due note that all metrics collected with the CloudWatch agent are considered custom metrics and are billed separately.
+A custom metric costs about $0.30 per metric per month (depending on your region), so **costs can add up quickly**.

 ## Storing the configuration in Systems Manager Parameter store